-Information relating to Marban Block Project is supported by the technical report titled "Updated Mineral Resource Technical Report, Marban Block Project, Québec, Canada" dated August 15, 2013 with an effective date of June 1, 2013 prepared by or under the supervision of Michael M. Gustin, Ph.D., CPG, of Mine Development Associates and Peter Ronning, P.Eng, of New Caledonian Geological Consulting (the "Marban Block Technical Report").
+Information relating to Marban Block Project is supported by the technical report titled "Updated Mineral Resource Technical Report, Marban Block Project, Québec, Canada" dated July 28, 2016 with an effective date of June 13, 2016 prepared by Elzéar Belzile, Ing., of Belzile Solutions Inc. (the "Marban Block Technical Report").

-Reference should be made to the full text of the Marban Block Technical Report, which has been filed with Canadian securities regulatory authorities pursuant to NI 43-101 and is available for review under NioGold's issuer profile on SEDAR at www.sedar.com.
+Reference should be made to the full text of the Marban Block Technical Report, which has been filed with Canadian securities regulatory authorities pursuant to NI 43-101 and is available for review under the Corporation's issuer profile on SEDAR at www.sedar.com.
 The Marban Block Technical Report is not and shall not be deemed to be incorporated by reference in this AIF.

 Where appropriate, certain information contained in this AIF updates information derived from the Marban Block Technical Report.
-Any updates to the scientific or technical information derived from the Marban Block Technical Report and any other scientific or technical information in respect of the Marban Block Technical Report contained in this AIF were prepared by or under the supervision of Gernot Wober, B.Sc., P.Geol., a "qualified person" within the meaning of NI 43-101.
+Any updates to the scientific or technical information derived from the Marban Block Technical Report and any other scientific or technical information in respect of the Marban Block Technical Report contained in this AIF were prepared by or under the supervision of Robert Wares, B.Sc., P.Geol., a "qualified person" within the meaning of NI 43-101.